ogauthe/TensorKit.jl/docs/src/man/tensors.md

 *   `truncdim(χ::Integer)`: finds the optimal truncation such that the equivalent total dimension of the internal vector space is no larger than `χ`;

-*   `truncspace(W)`: truncates such that the dimension of the internal vector space is smaller than that of `W` in any sector, i.e. with `W₀ = min(fuse(codomain(t)), fuse(domain(t)))` this option will result in `domain(U) == domain(Σ) == codomain(Σ) == codomain(Vᵈ) == min(W, W₀)`;
+*   `truncspace(W)`: truncates such that the dimension of the internal vector space is no greater than that of `W` in any sector, i.e. with `W₀ = min(fuse(codomain(t)), fuse(domain(t)))` this option will result in `domain(U) == domain(Σ) == codomain(Σ) == codomain(Vᵈ) == min(W, W₀)`;